RonenNess/html_validator/README.md

 In addition you'll need to have Java installed on your machine and Java path properly set (so you can execute jar files from shell / cmd prompt).

+## Version
+This library is only compatible with Python 2.

 ## How to use

 ```html_validator``` provide a single function, ```validate```, which receive an HTML file path or a list of HTML files and validate them: